fenago/deep-learning-for-nlp/Lab Guides/chapter_04/Lab_1.md

 Note, creating plots of Keras models requires that you install pydot and pygraphviz (the graphviz library and the Python wrapper).
 Instructions for installing these libraries vary for different systems.
-If this is a challenge for you (e.g. you’re on windows), consider commenting out the calls to plot model() when you see them.
+If this is a challenge for you (e.g. you're on windows), consider commenting out the calls to plot model() when you see them.

 Convolutional Neural Network